 Visit www.allaboutcookies.org to learn more about cookies and find out how to manage or delete them.

 How can you control the personal data you have given us?

 You have the right, subject to some legal exceptions, to access, correct or delete any personal data we keep about you, and to object to your personal data being processed.
 We rely on you to ensure that your personal data is complete, accurate and current.
 Please do inform us promptly of any changes to or inaccuracies of your personal data.
 You can use our Data Subject Access Portal to enforce any of these rights.
 If you do, we will ask for further information to confirm your identity, to keep your information safe and we will handle your request in accordance with applicable UK data protection law.
 You can update or delete your user account at any time by signing in on our site.

 Who is responsible for the processing of your personal data?

-TravelJigsaw Limited controls the processing of your personal data.
-If you have any questions, concerns or comments about this Statement, or our processing of your personal data, please email email@example.com, stating “Privacy” in the subject line, and we’ll get right back to you.
+Booking.com Transport Limited controls the processing of your personal data.
+If you have any questions, concerns or comments about this Statement, or our processing of your personal data, please email we’re always happy to talk.
+You may also contact your local data protection authority.
 When it comes to privacy, we’re always happy to talk.
 If you want to exercise any of your data subject rights, please visit our Data Subject Request Portal.